Enter the DPI and sensitivity settings into the calculator to determine the eDPI. eDPI stands for effective dots per inch.

 The following equation is used to calculate the effect dots per inch.

 eDPI = DPI * S

 - Where eDPI is the effective dots per inch

 - DPI is the dots per inch of the screen

 - S is the sensitivity rating of the mouse

-The reason eDPI is used instead of just sensitivity is because the true sensitivity depends on the size of the screen.
-For example, if someone were to set their sensitivity to the same setting but on two different monitors, one being half the size of the other, on the smaller screen the person would be able to move the curser faster with respect to what’s happening on the screen then the other monitor.
+The reason eDPI is used instead of just sensitivity is that the true sensitivity depends on the size of the screen.
+For example, if someone were to set their sensitivity to the same setting but on two different monitors, one being half the size of the other, on the smaller screen the person would be able to move the cursor faster with respect to what’s happening on the screen then the other monitor.